MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-app-data.md

 ---
 author: Xansky
 ms.assetid: 8D4AE532-22EF-4743-9555-A828B24B8F16
-description: Use these methods in the Microsoft Store submission API to retrieve data for apps that are registered to your Windows Dev Center account.
+description: Use these methods in the Microsoft Store submission API to retrieve data for apps that are registered to your Partner Center account.
 title: Get app data
 ms.author: mhopkins
 ms.date: 02/28/2018